Want a simple DIY project to welcome in the fall season? Signs make fun fall decorations. How about an easy Dollar Tree fall yard art sign?

 I would use 3 of these designs, one for each wood sign.

 Step 4 ~ Cut out the stencils that you want to use.
+There are white lines to guide you.

 Step 5 ~ Place the adhesive~backed stencil on the wood sign and smooth it down.